nikantic/chat-app/README.md

 # Chat App

 Simple chat app with React, TypeScript and Styled Components.
+Works both online and offline.

 ## Important

-Config file with secrets is part of `.gitignore`.
-To run app locally you will need to create your own `config.ts` file inside `./src/data` folder with the following - *endpoint URL, token and username* (which will be set again on login)
+To run app you will need to create your own `config.ts` file inside `./src/data` folder with the properties you can find in included `config_example.ts`.
+Your config file is part of  `.gitignore`.

 ```ts
 import { IConfig } from "../types/types";